 - Institutional: These funds come from Lafayette College.
 This is by far our largest source of aid at the College.

 - Government: Money provided by the federal or state government.

 - Private: Funds provided by foundations, associations, banks, corporations, etc.

 Easton, PA 18042

 Fax: (610) 330-5758

 Please include student's full name and Lafayette ID number with your inquiry.
-Personally identifiable data such as Social Security Numbers or Date of Birth should not be sent via email or email attachment to the Financial Aid Office.
+Personally identifiable data such as Social Security numbers or date of birth should not be emailed.

 CSS Profile: 2361